HTplex/htplex.readthedoc.io/docs/source/tinyWiki/better-rst-cheatsheet.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is a subsubsubsection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-you can use any underlines for anything, it automatically becomes a
+You can use any underlines for anything, it automatically becomes a
-levels based on occurance. my preferece levels are =, -, ^, ~, and +
+levels based on which one used first. my preferece levels are =, -, ^, ~, and +

 This is a Subsection 2
 ---------------------------
-lhabalabalba
+Jibber jibber jabber jabber.

 .. note::
     Example on how section refereces work